kelexine/freedreno_wiki/HP-TouchPad.md

 ## Kernel Support
 The HP TouchPad shipped with a modified 2.6.35 kernel.
 In addition, there is a community-ported 3.0.8 kernel in development.
 Freedreno currently works with both of these kernels.

-Audio and Bluetooth won't function under 3.0.8, so use of the 2.6 kernel is recommended.
-The 3.0.8 kgsl drivers have been stably backported to it, and the result is available at willcast/ubuntu-kernel-tenderloin.
+* For userland which still supports it, use of the 2.6 kernel is recommended.
+The 3.0.8 kgsl drivers have been stably backported to it, and the result is available at willcast/kernel_tenderloin branch 2.6.35_desktop.
+* There is now a 3.4.94 kernel at willcast/kernel_tenderloin, branch desktop_3.4.
+* There is also a 3.0.101 kernel at branch desktop_3.0, but it hasn't been touched and is completely untested.

 ## General Development and Ubuntu Installation
 Ubuntu 11.10 and up are all avaliable.